This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-At first glance, you’d likely think it was a decommissioned church turned into an art gallery, thanks to the words decorating the exterior, but it’s still very much still in service.
+At first glance, you’d likely think it was a decommissioned church turned into an art gallery, thanks to the words decorating the exterior, but it’s still very much in service.

 While it’s hard to imagine attending a Mass here due to the red graffitied ceiling and traditional altar alongside the more contemporary art pieces, it’s a good characterisation of Graz’s focus on community and youth.

-For something a little more traditional, there are plenty of other religious monuments worth visiting, often billed as some of the best things do in Graz.
+For something a little more traditional, there are plenty of other religious monuments worth visiting, often billed as some of the best things to do in Graz.
 Spots such as the Basilika Mariatrost, the city’s Mausoleum, and the Gothic Franciscan Monastery – the garden of the latter being a cool and peaceful place to stop and read on a summer’s day – are worth a visit if time allows.

 Head up the Schlossberg

 Free | Open daily | Wheelchair accessible paid lift and funicular | Save on Google Maps

 For centuries, the Schlossberg, a verdant 473-metre dolomite hill in the centre of the city, was crowned by a fortress built over 1000 years ago.